Red Nose does not recommend a specific room temperature for healthy babies.

 There is strong evidence to show that tummy sleeping significantly increases the risk of SUDI, particularly when the head or face becomes covered.
 Likewise, there is good evidence to show that the risk also increases for babies who sleep on their backs if their head or face becomes covered.
 However, there is no evidence to show that extra thermal insulation increases the risk of SIDS in babies who sleep on their back with the head and face uncovered.14 There is also no evidence to support maintaining a specific room temperature or any specific bedding configurations (number of blankets required) as this depends on a number of factors such as what the baby is wearing, whether it is summer or winter and whether there is heating or cooling within the room where the baby is sleeping.

 The Red Nose Safe Sleeping program is based on scientific evidence and was developed by Australian SUDI researchers, paediatricians, pathologists, and child health experts with input from overseas experts in the field.
-The 80% drop in SIDS deaths and the more than 9,000 lives that have been saved is testament to the effectiveness of the program.
+The 85% drop in SIDS deaths and the 9,967 lives that have been saved is testament to the effectiveness of the program.

 For further information phone Red Nose in your State or Territory on 1300 998 698.